Adding and Managing Inventory for Revenue Stream

 You’ll see a list of revenue items that you have previously set up under the revenue configuration.
 Each revenue stream will have a toggle switch next to it.

-After activating the toggle, enter the details for inventory management, including how many days of inventory you want to keep on hand and the minimum order quantity.
-These settings help ensure you never run out of stock but also avoid overstocking, which can tie up your capital.
+After activating the toggle, enter the details for inventory management, including the Starting/ existing inventory amount, how many days of inventory you want to keep on hand, the minimum order quantity, and Linked Cost of Sales to associate specific costs with inventory usage, ensuring that expenses related to inventory are automatically accounted for in your financial projections.

 4